johnpuddephatt/stgeorges/_young-people/friday-youth-cafe.md

 layout: young-people
 title: Friday Youth Cafe
 description: 'Are you 13 years or older and looking for something to do on a Friday evening?
-Activities include arts & crafts, sports, cooking, games, guest speakers and trips.
+Activities include arts and crafts, sports, cooking, games, guest speakers and trips.

 '